gbayer-1/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 Both the Tuning of the Hyperparameters with Hyperdrive and the AutoML resulted in models with a similar accuracy with a difference of 0.00015.
 The VotingEnsemble had a slight advantage considering the accuracy, because it uses the predictions of multiple classifications models, including one LogisticRegression Model.

 ## Future work
 For future work the tuning of the LogisticRegression model can be improved.
 The best performing models in the hyperdrive run were all with high numbers of maximum iterations.
-For furture experiments the search space for the best hyperparameters can be expanded towards some higher numbers of iterations.
+While training a LogisticRegression Model locally on this data I got a ConvergenceWarning for the model, if the number of maximum iterations was too low (100 iterations).
+This means, that the algorithm not necessarily got the best solution but only a local optimum.
+For future experiments the search space for the best hyperparameters can be expanded towards some higher numbers of iterations, to try to achieve convergence (although it is not guaranteed).
+Alternatively one can try to improve the LogisticRegression Model by trying different solvers.